mathieu2em/OpenAI-Code-Reviewer/README.md

 # AI Code Checker for GitLab CI/CD

 This repository hosts a project that integrates an AI code reviewer into GitLab's CI/CD pipeline.
 The AI code checker utilizes the OpenAI API to review code changes in merge requests and post comments directly on the merge request.

-Future goal would be to also have a github CI/CD integration.

 ## Table of Contents